OpenDSA/OpenDSA/RST/en/PointersCPP/PointerIntro.rst

   exercises.
 Our inspiration for these is the `JhavePop <http://jhave.org/jhavepop/>`_, whose authors are collaborators within the OpenDSA project.
+* A substantial number of small exercises that show a few lines of code and ask the reader to manipulate a visual interface to show the effects of the code.
 * Automated feedback including program visualizations for student answers to the programming exercises.
 We are currently experimenting with integrating Philip Guo's